Labor pain on your mind? Understanding pain relief options can give you more control over the labor and delivery process.By Mayo Clinic Staff

 There are many ways to ease and control labor pain.
 Relaxation exercises, breathing techniques and frequent changes of position often help — particularly in the early stages of labor.
 Your partner or labor coach can massage or firmly press on your lower back, or apply ice packs or heat to your lower back.
 Other options include playing music and taking a shower or bath.

-As labor progresses — and contractions become stronger and more frequent — many women add medication to their arsenal of pain relief options.
+As labor progresses — and contractions become stronger and more frequent — many women choose medication.
 Epidural and spinal blocks, for instance, temporarily block pain in the lower body.
 An epidural can be used continuously throughout labor, while a spinal block is typically used shortly before delivery.
 Alternatively, narcotics or other medications can be used to alter pain perception.

 Nontraditional options for managing labor pain might include hypnosis, acupuncture, water immersion or reflexology.
 These techniques won't stop the pain of contractions, but they might help you feel more relaxed and better able to handle labor pain.

 So what's the bottom line on managing labor pain?
-Think about what appeals to you most, and ask your health care provider these questions:
+Think about what appeals to you, and ask your health care provider these questions:

 - What's involved in the method?